wizard7377/ROAR/README.md

 #### Function purity

-One very important abstraction in ROAR is that every function is pure (with respect to registers), that is to say, a function only modifies its output.
+One very important abstraction in ROAR is that every function is pure (with respect to registers), that is to say, a function only modifies its output (register).
 Each and every single basic operation in ROAR follows this convention, and furthermore, each funciton must also implement it.
 This, again, is meant both to preserve purity and abstraction and to allow ROAR to be hardware agnostic, as it is not the job of the functions itself to reset the registers.

 This is to say, whenever a function call of the form `%0 <- call someFunc %1 %2 %3` is made, the following things are up to ROAR (and not the function itself) to do: